 You can add all of your tasks for a project to the Tasks tab in the project menu and they will automatically appear in the task drop-down when you're ready to assign them to your team.
 You can also create new tasks directly on the schedule.

 Tasks that have been scheduled already display a green dot next to them within the Tasks tab, and you can set individual tasks to non-billable from here or merge two or more tasks to consolidate them.

 Save time scheduling your team by setting a task to repeat when you create it.
-Tasks can be repeated every week, every two weeks, or every month.
 Any changes you make to a repeating task can be applied to that task alone or to all tasks in the set.Find out more about repeating tasks

 3. Set and manage your team's availability

-You can set your team's work hours and work days from the Preferences tab within your Team settings.
+You can set your team's work hours and work days from the Hours & currency tab within your Team settings.
 Your team's capacity is tied to their work days and hours, so these settings have a direct impact on your reporting.